atom/atom/docs/getting-started.md

 #### Adding, Moving, Deleting Files

-Currently, all file modification is performed via the tree view.
-Add, move, or delete a file by right-clicking in the tree view and selecting the desired operation from the context menu.
-You can also perform these operations from the keyboard by selecting a file or directory and using `a` to add, `m` to move, and `delete` to delete.
+You can add, move, and delete files and folders by right-clicking them in the tree view and selecting the desired operation from the context menu.
+You can also perform these operations from the keyboard by selecting a file or folder and using `a` to add, `m` to move, and `delete` to delete.

 ### Searching